vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 Here are the steps in the Flow:
 1. Reload the `TemperatureForAggregation` data source to update it with the latest temperature data.
-1. Run the `AggregateAndStoreTemperature` function
+1. Run the `AggregateAndStoreTemperature` function.

-In case the destination table is completely empty, which it is the case when we set up this procedure.
-All the missing rows from the past days are created automatically.
-When it runs on daily basis only one row per day is written.
-The screenshot shows the data.
-We can see that January 10 was the first day the sensors has produced data so this will result in the first row of the aggregation table.
+If the `TemperatureDaily` Hub list is completely empty---which it is the case when we first set up the Flow---then all the missing rows from the past 7 days are created automatically.
+After that, only one row is written per day.

+This screenshot shows what the Hub list looks like.
+You can see that January 10 was the first day the sensors produced data, so it's the first row of the aggregation table.
+Our next step is to remove and archive all data older than 7 days.

 ![image](/assets/2025-10-18/029.png)